kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

 ## [Slide 3 - TDD]

-We'll do a little Test-Driven Development and write our test first for the class that will generate a creature.
+For the CreatureGenerator, we'll use Test-Driven Development or TDD and write our test first for the class.
 If you've not done TDD before, just know that TDD is a test-first approach we're you peform a Red-Green-Refactor cycle.
 Red means you first write a failing test, and then write the code that makes the test Green by passing.
+You follow up with refactoring to make the code you've added as clean as possible.

 ## Demo

-In the test package, create a new package model.
+In the test package, create a new package named model.

 Now add a new Kotlin file to the package named CreatureGeneratorTest.